On the relation between the subadditivity cone and the quantum entropy cone: Introduction

 The plan of the paper is as follows.
-In \S\ref{sec:pmi_and_KC} we review the precise definition of a PMI, the notions of realizability and compatibility with SSA, and we introduce KC along with the poset of instances of the mutual information.
+In \S\ref{sec:pmi_and_KC} we first review the precise definition of a PMI along with the notions of realizability and compatibility with SSA, and then we introduce KC and the poset of instances of the mutual information.
 In \S\ref{sec:KC_PMIs} we look at the structure of the set of PMIs satisfying KC, showing that it is a lattice, deriving some of its properties (for an arbitrary number of parties), and explaining their implications for the QMIP.
-In \S\ref{sec:realizability} we comment on the role played by the meet-irreducible elements for realizability, the structure of the set of realizable PMIs for general classes of quantum states, and the relation between KC and SSA.
+In \S\ref{sec:realizability} we comment on realizability, the structure of the set of realizable PMIs for general classes of quantum states, and the relation between KC and SSA.
 We end in \S\ref{sec:discussion} with an extensive discussion of open questions and interesting future directions of investigation.